Investing in the Future of Bangor Schools

 What is an operational referendum?

 An operational referendum provides school districts additional, voter approved, tax levy authority.
 Referenda have become essential for schools to successfully operate since revenue caps were put into place in the mid 90s.
-At this time, 100 school districts in the state of Wisconsin depend on voter approved referendum support for at least 10% of their total operational budget.
+The need for an operational referendum has been created through the gaps in the state funding model.

 Is Bangor currently operating with referendum support?